isomerpages/ogp-isomer/_when-to-use-isomer/What are static websites.md

 ##### How are static websites faster?

 **Static websites are pre-rendered and stored in a Content Delivery Network (CDN)**, unlike dynamic websites that are generated every time someone wants to view them.
-This makes them faster and simpler, using fewer resources and loading quickly even on slower connections.
+This makes them faster and simpler as they use fewer resources, and loads quickly even on slower connections.

-Isomer limits the size of media and files uploaded.
-Larger files take longer to load and directly affect the loading speed of a website.
+**Isomer limits the size of media and files uploaded.** Larger files take longer to load and directly affect the loading speed of a website.

 ##### How are static websites more secure?

-Isomer regularly conducts Vulnerability Assessment Penetration Testing (VAPT).
-Only whitelisted scripts are allowed to run on your sites, which is managed centrally by the Isomer team.
+Isomer regularly conducts Vulnerability Assessment Penetration Testing (VAPT). **Only whitelisted scripts are allowed to run on your sites,** which is managed centrally by the Isomer team.
 We do not allow custom scripts to run on any Isomer site.

-Isomer also monitors your sites 24/7.
-The team has set up alarms and procedures to ensure that team members are on call to immediately attend to any sites that go down.
+**Isomer also monitors your sites 24/7.** The team has set up alarms and procedures to ensure that team members are on call to immediately attend to any sites that go down.